-Ambassador Donald Steinberg is executive director of Mobilizing Men as Allies for Women.
+Ambassador Donald Steinberg is executive director of Mobilizing Men as Partners for Women, Peace and Security.
 He serves as a senior fellow at the NGO umbrella organization, InterAction, helping its members to expand the diversity, equity, and inclusion of their institutions.
 He also is a fellow at Our Secure Future foundation.
 He served until 2017 as president and CEO of World Learning, an international nonprofit organization that provides education, exchange, and development programs in more than 60 countries.
 He is co-chair of the board for the Women’s Refugee Commission.
 He also is on boards and advisory councils for the Center for Strategic and International Studies and the Auschwitz Institute for Peace and Reconciliation, the International Peace Institute, Trickle Up, USA for UN Women, and other non-profits.
 He serves on the advisory board of the Global Governance Forum, and has taught poverty eradication and women’s empowerment at Dartmouth College as a visiting fellow.

 Ambassador Donald Steinberg has more than 40 years of experience in government, international organizations, and NGOs, focusing on global development, peace processes, gender, and atrocity prevention.
 He was Deputy Administrator at the U.S. Agency for International Development under President Obama, where he focused on the Middle East and Africa; reforms under the USAID Forward agenda; and the inclusion of marginalized groups into the development arena.
 He was a member of the Deputies Committee at the National Security Council.